mariellefoster/plots_and_projects/README.md

 ## Go home app
 - App that senses when you are tired, and shuts your work computer down and makes you go home

+## Joke website about vehicles
+- describes their socializing patterns
+- migration patterns
+- How they relate to other species